-The NC, in considering the re-nomination and re-appointment of any director, had considered the attendance records for the meetings of the Board and its Board committees, the intensity of participation at meetings, the quality of contributions to the development of strategy, the degree of preparedness, industry and business knowledge and experience each director possesses, which are crucial to the Group's business.
-The selected performance criteria will not change from year to year unless they are deemed necessary and the Board is able to justify the changes.
+The Chairman, together with the NC, in considering the re-nomination and re-appointment of any director, consider the attendance records for the meetings of the Board and Board Committees, the intensity of participation at meetings, the quality of contributions to the development of strategy, the degree of preparedness, industry and business knowledge and experience that each director possesses, which are key to the success of the Group's business.

-During the financial year, the NC had met to discuss and assess the evaluation of the Board's performance as a whole and its Board Committees and the results of the assessment had been communicated to and accepted by the Board.
+During the financial year, the NC had met to discuss and evaluate the Board's performance as a whole, the Board Committees' and individual Directors' assessments.
+The results of the assessments had been communicated to and accepted by the Board.